Innovations in Circulatory Care and Technologies

 Home > Global Summit on Circulatory Health > 4th Global Summit on Circulatory Health

-The 4th Global Summit on Circulatory Health will be held in Paris, France on 29-30 August 2019 under the theme Innovations in Circulatory Care and Technologies.
+The 4th Global Summit on Circulatory Health was held in Paris, France on 29-30 August 2019 under the theme Innovations in Circulatory Care and Technologies.

 Exploring technological innovations and its implications for circulatory diseases has never been timelier.
-The 4th Summit Global Summit on Circulatory Health aims to create a space where clinicians, policymakers, researchers, advocates from civil society and private sector representatives can network and debate critical issues of circulatory health in a wider global health context.
-It will examine how digital health platforms, mHealth, and artificial intelligence are impacting health systems and drugs discovery, challenging regulatory systems and re-shaping the nexus between health, technology, and the law.
+The 4th Summit Global Summit on Circulatory Health created a space where clinicians, policymakers, researchers, advocates from civil society and private sector representatives can network and debate critical issues of circulatory health in a wider global health context.
+It examined how digital health platforms, mHealth, and artificial intelligence are impacting health systems and drugs discovery, challenging regulatory systems and re-shaping the nexus between health, technology, and the law.
 Whether you are a clinician, a policymaker, a health advocate or a researcher, technological health innovations may already be influencing the way you work, interact with your patients, develop policies or interpret research results.

-The Summit will bring together an impressive group of thought leaders and practitioners to explore together — through keynote lectures, panels and workshops — how to create an environment where innovations can be leveraged for better circulatory care and for more cost-effective and accessible health systems.
+The Summit brought together an impressive group of thought leaders and practitioners to explore together — through keynote lectures, panels and workshops — how to create an environment where innovations can be leveraged for better circulatory care and for more cost-effective and accessible health systems.

 Welcome & Introduction